elle-j/thusly/playground/README.md

 ### Building the Project

-Run the below command to compile the C source code to Wasm and a corresponding HTML and JS file.
+Run the below commands to compile the C source code to Wasm and a corresponding HTML and JS file.

 ```sh
 cd playground